 Gateway is also an opportunity for students intending to go to university to have a chance to experience what their future career may be like before they have a large student loan.
 Gateway is also about building up networks in the workforce.
-Many jobs are gained through the use of networks.
+Many jobs are gained through networking.
 Otamatea High School's Gateway programme has been extremely successful in placing students in full-time permanent employment.
 All students interested in Gateway must apply for an interview, as acceptance is not guaranteed.

-Contact: Mrs Fiona Kemp on gateway@otamatea.school.nz
+Contact: Miss Samara Foster on samara.foster@otamatea.school.nz